stanford-rc/farmshare-docs/docs/index.md

-!!! danger "Extended Maintenance Period: 12/17–12/18"
-    **FarmShare will be down for scheduled maintenance from 12 am on Wednesday, December 17 through 5 pm on Thursday, December 18.
-Please complete your work and log out before the beginning of the maintenance period.**

 # Welcome to FarmShare

 FarmShare is Stanford's community computing environment.
 It is intended for use in coursework and unsponsored research.
 It is not approved for use with high-risk data, or for use in sponsored research.